-SimplePay currently supports integration with QuickBooks Online (QBO).
-You will be able to import your chart of accounts into SimplePay and then specify mappings from SimplePay’s accounts to your accounts in QBO.
+SimplePay currently supports integration with QuickBooks Online.
+You will be able to import your chart of accounts into SimplePay and then specify mappings from SimplePay’s accounts to your accounts in QuickBooks.

-Before integrating with SimplePay, you will need to ensure that QBO is correctly configured in order to be able to map accounts.
+Before integrating with SimplePay, you will need to ensure that QuickBooks is correctly configured in order to be able to map accounts.

-Once you have created the relevant accounts in QBO, you can proceed with the QBO integration.
+Once you have created the relevant accounts in QuickBooks, you can proceed with the QuickBooks integration.

-This guide will help you set up the integration between SimplePay, the online payroll system, and the QBO online accounting system.
+This guide will help you set up the integration between SimplePay, the online payroll system, and the QuickBooks Online accounting system.

-The first step is to tell SimplePay that you’d like to use the QBO integration.
-Go to Settings > Accounting > Accounting System Integration.
+The first step is to tell SimplePay that you’d like to use the QuickBooks integration:

-Note that, so far, no communication between SimplePay and QBO has taken place.
+Note that, so far, no communication between SimplePay and QuickBooks has taken place.

 Creating a Pay Run

-This step is not specific to the QBO integration, but a general function of SimplePay.
+This step is not specific to the QuickBooks integration, but a general function of SimplePay.
 Click on Pay Runs.